gdoct/alarmclock-cpp/README.md

 # Raspberry Pi Pico Wakeup light Project

-This project demonstrates how to use a 5461AS-1 4-digit 7-segment display with a Raspberry Pi Pico, including button control and a LED indicator, to build a retro alarmclock with wake-up light.
+This project demonstrates how to use a 5461AS-1 4-digit 7-segment display with a Raspberry Pi Pico, 4 buttons, a bunch of esistors and an RGB led, to build a retro alarmclock with wake-up light.

 ## Components and Pins